vedal/show-and-tell/README.md

 _Note: The "MSCOCO c5" dataset contains five reference captions for every image in the MS COCO training, validation and testing datasets.
 "MSCOCO c40" contains 40 reference sentences for a randomly chosen 5,000 images from the MS COCO testing dataset[2]_.

 _Note2: We assume the bottom score "OriolVinyals" is the top score of the first author of our main reference paper, Oriol Vinyals.
-It comes from the MSCOCO leaderboard at www.codalab.org, where we evaluated our scores._
+It comes from the MSCOCO leaderboard at www.codalab.org, where we evaluated our scores.
+We decided to keep our scores in the range [0,1] as the website for this presentation, rather than [0,100] as in the previous table, which related to the Vinyals paper._

 ### Discussion